codeonlyjs/website/content/guide/ssrServer.md

 While this approach is somewhat naive it's considerably simpler, very reliable and has few (if any) downsides over a more complicated approach.

-To support the above, the `SSRWorker` makes several additional "co-ssr" injections into the rendered HTML:
+To support the above, the `SSRWorker` makes some additional injections into the rendered HTML:

 * A meta tag indicating the page was SSR rendered: